habibcilmd-cardiologist/dr-cil/content/en/services/evar/index.md

       answer: "Most modern stent-grafts are MRI compatible.
 Consult your doctor."
 ---

 EVAR (Endovascular Aneurysm Repair) is catheter-based treatment of abdominal aortic aneurysm.
 It is a minimally invasive alternative to open surgery.
-Assoc.
+Interventional cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in EVAR procedures.

 ## What is EVAR?